marcoviscido/CLIPS-ArduinoNanoESP32/README.md

 # About this project

 This project is a software porting, a mapping of the Read-Eval-Print Loop with the standard loop operation of Arduino and a COOL wrapper of the Arduino API (work in progress).
+Functions are provided to interact with other devices on the network, through the main standard network protocols (mainly MQTT).
 This enables endless application possibilities in the field of IoT and automation, as well as benefits such as code portability.
 COOL coding!

 > This project is a prototype and is still under development.
 While it works, it has not been thoroughly tested and may not be stable. **Not recommended for production use.**